Welcome to the Maritime Museum!

 We would like to invite you to explore all that we have to offer, from history lectures and classes on boating and fishing, to our many concerts and environmental programs.

-Summer Concert Series - Wednesdays from June thru August, 7-9pm.
+Summer Concert Series - Wednesday nights June thru August, from 7-9 PM.